premrajvs/springbootlearning---01---customer-dashboard/README.md

 As next step, I am using traditional for loop to iterate through the account details and transactions details response to filter only the respective account IDs

-Next Step, replacing the for loops with Stream API
+Next Step, replacing the for loops with Stream API.
+* So far, no rest calls are implemented.
+All responses are hard coded.